getindiekit/indiekit/docs/options.md

 }
 ```

-Each plugin may accept its own configuration options, and these should be provided under a key with the plug-in’s name.
+Each plug-in may accept its own configuration options, and these should be provided under a key with the plug-in’s name.
 For example:

 ```json
 {